How B2B Brand Building Fuels Growth

 Well one place to look is your marketing mix—have you been investing in your brand?
 Have you been investing enough in your brand?
 Does your total addressable market know who you are or just the people in-market right now?
 Investing in brand building efforts just as much as short term sales efforts is shown to fuel both short- and long-term growth—it can even give you a leg up on pricing power and category expansion.

 We've done the homework for you and gathered some of the best research on the effects of B2B brand building.
-If you're like us and get giddy about data—here is all the research.
-But if you're short on time and want the TL;DR, here are our top findings on how brand building fuels growth for B2B:
+Here are our top findings on how brand building fuels growth for B2B:

 1. Brand building is a potent boost for short- and long-term sales.